woodser/monero-ts/docs/getting_started_guide/getting_started.md

 The createWalletRandom method accepts two arguments: the network type and the seed phrase language.

 ---
+### Why is it necessary to specify a network type for an offline wallet?

 **The Three Monero Networks**
+Each Monero network has unique rules for defining valid wallet addresses, so wallets are not compatible across the networks.
+Therefore, the Monero software needs to know which network to create a wallet _for_ in order to generate an address, a seed phrase, and private keys that are valid on that network.

 There are three distinct Monero networks:
 * mainnet
 * stagenet
 * testnet

-*mainnet* is the "real" Monero network.
-XMR transferred on mainnet has actual monetary value.
+*mainnet* is the main Monero network.
+XMR traded on mainnet has real-world monetary value.
 *stagenet* is designed for learning how to use Monero and interact with the blockchain.
 Use this network for learning, experimentation, and application testing.
 *testnet* is like stagenet for the Monero development team.
 It is meant for testing updates and additions to the Monero source code.
 If you are not a member of the Monero developent team then you probably have no need to use testnet.

-Note that wallets are not network cross-compatible.
-Each Monero network uses a unique wallet address format, so any attempt to restore a wallet created for one network on a different network will fail.

 ---